-The construction site of Santa Maria del Mar has been of particular importance since the early Christian era.
-Here the apostle James is said to have preached.
+The site of the Church of Santa Maria del Mar has been of particular importance since early Christian times.
+The apostle James is said to have preached here.
 Therefore, a small chapel was built here.
-In 304, the body of St. Eulalia was buried there.
-The bones were hidden in the 8th century before the Moors and only 15 years later found again.
-In 1339 these were then transferred to the cathedral.
+In 304 the body of Saint Eulalia was buried there.
+The bones were hidden from the Moors in the 8th century and only found again 15 years later.
+In 1339 the bones were then transferred to the cathedral.

-Enter the church through the portal.
-A narrow nave, which emphasizes the height and length of the basilica opens up to you.
-The stained-glass windows flood the room with subdued colored light.
+The interior of the Santa Maria del Mar is particularly worth seeing.
+Entering the church from the Plaça de Santa Maria through the large portal, you will see a narrow nave that emphasizes the height and length of the basilica.
+The stained glass windows flood the room with subdued colored light.

 Find Hotels nearby